 The City of Hopewell conducts periodic studies to assess the cost of providing waste treatment and infrastructure repair.
 The latest study was completed in 2013.
-It is available in it’s entirely via e-mail by contacting the HRWTF Director, Jeanie Grandstaff at email@example.com or (804) 541-2210.
+It is available in its entirety by emailing the HRWTF Director, Jeanie Grandstaff, or by calling 804-541-2210.

 - Sewer Rates based on Water Meter Consumption

 - Sewer Connection Fees by Size and Type

 Sewer Backup & Stoppage Policy

 City personnel will check for and clear any debris creating sewer blockages that are located in a main sewer line owned by the City.

 City personnel will check any service lateral for blockages provided: